-As at March 31, 2017, the Company had a \$1.1 billion credit facility with a syndicate of Canadian banks.
-The credit facility consists of a \$678 million revolving production facility, a \$50 million revolving operating facility and a \$372 million term loan facility.
+As at June 30, 2017, the Company had a \$900 million credit facility with a syndicate of Canadian banks.
+The credit facility consists of an \$850 million revolving production facility and a \$50 million revolving operating facility.
 At the end of the revolving period, being April 29, 2018, the revolving credit facility converts into a 366-day term loan if not renewed.
 The revolving facilities may be extended for a further 364-day revolving period upon the request of Whitecap, subject to approval by the banks.
 The credit facility provides that advances may be made by way of direct advances, banker's acceptances or letters of credit/guarantees.
 The credit facility bears interest at the bank's prime lending or bankers' acceptance rates plus applicable margins.
 The applicable margin charged by the bank is dependent upon the Company's debt to earnings before interest, taxes, depreciation and amortization "EBITDA" ratio for the most recent quarter.
 The bankers' acceptances bear interest at the applicable banker's acceptance rate plus an explicit stamping fee based upon the Company's Debt to EBITDA ratio.
 The credit facilities are secured by a fixed and floating charge debenture on the assets of the Company.
-The first \$188 million term loan facility matures on October 3, 2018 and has an effective interest rate of
+In the second quarter of 2017, Whitecap repaid its \$372 million term loan facility with banker's acceptances under the Company's revolving production facility.